Small Business HQ

 And this is where the challenge of CRM scalability lies.

 With more users, the operational cost of off-the-shelf CRM tools increases.
-Even if you’ve implemented a custom-built CRM solution, affordable only for large-scale companies, there will be a need for new features.
+Even if you’ve implemented a custom-built CRM solution that is affordable only for large-scale companies, there will be a need for new features.

 How can you solve this challenge of CRM?